 Urgent property orders

-Urgent property orders are court orders that can be made quickly to protect property or prevent harm in time-sensitive situations.
+Urgent property orders are court orders that can be made promptly to protect property or prevent harm in situations connected to particular stages of proceedings.
 This guide explains what urgent property orders are, when they might be available, and what you need to know about applying for one.

 Urgent property orders